laboon/CS1530_Spring2017/deliverables/2/deliverable2.md

 If I have any questions on the code, I may ask *any* individual member to show me the code running on their computer.
 Therefore, if anyone has a problem running the current version of the code, that fact needs to be included as a defect.
 Failure to have a working version of the project at end of sprint may mean a drastically lower score for the project.

+Code should not be merged to master without the approval of at least ONE other member of the team.
+Please do this using pull requests and have the reviewer comment on the PR itself.
+We will go over this in class.

 #### Format for cover page:

 The cover page should include: